joe2ishere/MCABOR/README.md

 - iterates again to compute each elements relative value to the minimum and maximum, the computed value will be between 0 and 1.

-   * during this iteration it sums the absolute value of the difference of all of the two relative values based on their position.
+   * during this iteration it sums the absolute value of the difference of all of the two <u>relative</u> values based on their position.

 - it returns the sum divided by the number of elements in the ArrayLists.

+- return value will range between 0. to 1.0:

+  - 0. - perfect cointegration.

+  - 1. - the numbers move in complete opposition to each other.

+  - .5 - complete randomness.

 Supported Language